- Approximately 2,400 undergraduates, 500 graduate students

-- 22% of all degree seeking students are American ethnic minority students; an additional 3% are non-resident aliens.
-7% of degree seeking students are MK (Missionary Kids) or TCK (Third Culture Kids) (Learn more about diversity at Wheaton)
+- 23% of all degree seeking students are American ethnic minority students; an additional 3% are non-resident aliens.
+5% of degree seeking students are MK (Missionary Kids) and 4% are TCK (Third Culture Kids)

-- More than $30 million in scholarships and grants is awarded annually to students (includes federal, state, and institutional sources).
+- More than $46 million in scholarships and grants is awarded annually to students (includes federal, state, and institutional sources)